--485D DC-Coupled EIA-485 (Non Backplane Mode)
+-485D DC Coupled EIA-485 (Non Backplane Mode)

-The PCX20-485D supports DC-coupled EIA-485 communication via a daughter board which replaces the coaxial hybrid transceiver.
+The PC10420-485D supports DC coupled EIA-485 communication via a daughter board which replaces the coaxial hybrid transceiver.
 This daughter board receives the conventional P1 and P2 pulses intended for the coaxial hybrid transceiver and converts them to an elongated P1 pulse (the width is equal to P1 and P2) suitable for the EIA-485 differential driver.
-Therefore, do not set the COM20020 to backplane mode for EIA-485 communication as recommended in Standard Microsystems Corporations application note and data sheet since CC implements the same signaling on this daughter board.
-With our approach, the same software driver used for coaxial networks will function with the EIA-485 version of the PCX20 without modification.
+Therefore, do not set the COM20020 to backplane mode for EIA-485 communication as recommended in SMSC's application note and data sheet since Contemporary Controls (CC) implements the same signaling on this daughter board.
+With our approach, the same software driver used for coaxial networks will function with the EIA-485 version of the PC10420 without Figure 1 and 1 a